maitra/Visual-Information-Fidelity---Python3/README.md

 # Visual-Information-Fidelity (VIF) - Python3

 This repository contains Python3 implementation of the steerable pyramid version of Visual Information Fidelity (VIF) proposed in [1].
-This is a fork of the original Python2 code that was a replication of MATLAB version released by the authors of [1] which is available [HERE](http://live.ece.utexas.edu/research/Quality/ifcvec_release.zip).
+This is a fork of the original Python2 code that was a replicate of the MATLAB code released by the authors of [1] which is available [HERE](http://live.ece.utexas.edu/research/Quality/ifcvec_release.zip).

 ## Dependencies
 1) Python (>=3.5)